sparkfun/SparkFun_XRP_Controller/docs/hardware_overview.md

 The Range connector is where you'll plug the cable for the ultrasonic range sensor into.
 It connects the distance sensor's Echo and Trigger lines to the Pico W's GPIO21 (Echo) and GPIO20 (Trig).
 You'll use these pins to receive distance data from the ultrasonic range sensor.

-### Qwiic and Extra Connectors
+### Qwiic Connector

-The last two connectors here are the Qwiic and Extra connectors.
-These are not used in the standard kit but we've included them to provide options to expand the capabilities of the Robotics Kit.

 The Qwiic connector works with SparkFun's [Qwiic ecosystem](https://www.sparkfun.com/qwiic) of sensors that communicate over I<sup>2</sup>C. This is a two-wire communication protocol that works with a large variety of sensors and other electronics.
-With this, you can customize the XRP Robotics Kit to add things like environmental sensing, OLED screens, data logging, and more!
+With this, you can customize the XRP Kit to add things like environmental sensing, OLED screens, data logging, and more!

+### Extra Connector

 The Extra connector has pins for both power and ground as well as pins that connect to the Pico W's GPIO28 and GPIO22.
 Note, these pins are <i>shared</i> with other functionality on the XRP Controller Board.
-GPIO28 is shared with the VIN Measure pin which lets you measure the current the robot is consuming through the primary voltage input.
+GPIO28 is shared with the VIN Measure pin which lets you measure the voltage level on VIN so you can monitor the remaining battery charge.
 GPIO22 is shared with the User Button.
+Both pins' primary functions can be disabled with the solder jumpers, refer to the Solder Jumpers section below for more information.

 ## Buttons

 The Controller Board has two push buttons labeled <b>USER</b> and <b>RESET</b>.
 The USER button connects to GPIO22 on the Pico W which allows it to be programmed for various purposes.
 The RESET button does just what its name suggests and resets the entire board when pressed.
-This can help to reboot the robot or to restart a sequence you want the Robotics Kit to perform.
+This can help to reboot the robot or to restart a sequence you want the XRP Kit to perform.

 <figure markdown>
 [![Photo highlighting buttons.](./assets/img/XRP_Controller-Buttons.jpg){width="400"}](./assets/img/XRP_Controller-Buttons.jpg)